Popular Subject Areas

 Recommended U.S. Semester Credits

-- You will take 1 course (3 U.S. credits) during this session.
-The course is a 4-week intensive course with classes commonly held Monday - Friday, but may also include Saturday classes.
+- You will take 6 preselected courses (13 U.S. credits) for the Filmmaker's track, or 4 preselected courses (12 credits) for the Acting for Film track.
+Courses are commonly held Monday - Friday, but may also include Saturday classes.
 Film projects and production workshops take place on weekends.
 You are not only responsible for your own work, but you are also expected to contribute to the work of your peers as crew members.

-- You will choose one of two courses: Filmmaking or Acting for Film.
+- You will choose one of two tracks: Filmmaking or Acting for Film.

 - Credits earned vary according to the policies of your home institution.

 - According to ISA policy and possible visa requirements, you must maintain full-time enrollment status, as determined by your home and host institutions, for the duration of the program.